MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 ## What is a broker

 An authentication broker is an application that runs on a user’s machine that manages the authentication handshakes and token maintenance for connected accounts.
-The windows operating system uses the Web Account Manager (WAM) as its authentication broker.
+The Windows operating system uses the Web Account Manager (WAM) as its authentication broker.
 It has many benefits for developers and customers alike, including:

 - **Enhanced security.** The client application does not need to manage the refresh token which can be used to obtain new authentication tokens without user consent.
 - **Feature support.** With the help of the broker developers can access rich OS and service capabilities such as Windows Hello, conditional access policies, and FIDO keys without writing extra scaffolding code.